Top 4 ways to increase productivity at work

 Pick and choose your meetings.
 Before you plan a meeting or say you'll attend one, ask yourself if you can accomplish the same tasks via a phone call or email.

 Studies are an amazing thing and have shown us yet again that multi-tasking is not productive.
-Attempting several tasks at once will lead to a decrease in loss of time and productivity but an increase in stress levels.
-Set a rule and commit to focusing on thing at a time for optimum productivity.
+Attempting several tasks at once will not only lead to a decrease in loss of time and productivity but also an increase in stress levels.
+Set a rule and commit to focusing on one thing at a time for optimum productivity.